Table of Contents

 Over the past decade, legislators and administrators across the country have supported the improvement of school safety, emergency preparedness, and emergency response.
 No matter the situation, whether it’s a campus lockdown, environmental hazard, or act of violence, having a plan in place can dramatically reduce stress, anxiety, and mistakes.
 One key aspect of emergency response is student reunification.

-We’re going to provide you with valuable information on what student reunification is, why it’s important, current best practices, and how you can further improve your reunification process with iVisitor Management and MySchool iD.
+We’re going to provide you with valuable information on what student reunification is, why it’s important, current best practices, and how you can further improve your reunification process with iVisitor Management.
 Ident-A-Kid is committed to helping our nation’s schools improve their security and efficiency by providing innovative solutions and informative resources that educate you about industry best practices.

 What is Student Reunification?